ballcoach12/pwvc/doc/REACT_FRONTEND_SUMMARY.md

 ## ✅ Completed Implementation

-Successfully implemented a complete React frontend foundation for the P-WVC application following the prompt requirements.
+Successfully implemented a complete React frontend foundation for the PairWise application following the prompt requirements.

 ### 🚀 Project Setup